 Delimiting Context

-The different views of ‘finding context’ and ‘making context’, described as concentric circles from the most local to the most global dimensions, are also intertwined with different timescales on the temporal dimension: intuitively, it seems more plausible to think that the participants in a communicative exchange are able to redefine the context of that exchange rather than the context of the whole society in which they live; yet, it is also true that a large number of local exchanges can, in the long run, give rise to macro changes in institutions, roles, and power relations among groups.
+The different views of ‘finding context’ and ‘making context’ also interact with the proximal/distal dimension (closer contexts, such as the participants’ cognitive orientations and the setting’s physical arragement vs more distant contexts, such as socio-cultural institutions) and the temporal dimension (the seconds, minutes, days and years taken as the event’s context).
+In fact, the ‘making context’ approach may be seen to be more appropriate to relatively ‘small contexts’ – for instance, participants may rather easily change local physical arrangements or their interlocutors’ cognitive dispositions – while it is is hard to see how a single event may ‘make’ a wide context such as a set of cultural norms or social institutions.
+Nonetheless, it is also true that a large number of local exchanges can, in the long run, give rise to macro changes in institutions, roles, and power relations among groups.
 Thus, the notion of context can extend indefinitely in space, time, social and cognitive dimensions, with the possibility of different contexts influencing one another, in a ‘polycontextuality’ (Leander, 2002) that may be cumulative but also conflictual, taken for granted or negotiated.
 This perspective of extreme complexity can cause some sense of vertigo, as evoked by this quote from The Douglas Fir Group (2016: 39): ‘a new, rethought SLA begins with the social-local worlds of L2 learners and then poses the full range of relevant questions, from the neurobiological and cognitive micro levels to the macro levels of the sociocultural, educational, ideological, and socioemotional.
 This new SLA addresses all these levels, from cell to society, as it were, without losing sight of the local multilingual contexts from which the questions arise and of the emic meanings of those questions for people in the flesh’.
 Delimiting context is difficult not only because it can extend indefinitely beyond the local communicative situation, but also because, at least in constructivist approaches, it is difficult to separate context from the text itself.
 If the text constructs the context, where does one end and the other begin?
 The distinction between text and co-text, often evoked, is simple on a terminological level, but notoriously hard to operationalise: is the sentence immediately preceding the one we are examining still part of the text or is it already part of its context?